CaDNAP

 W. Hecht [Giessen], J. Heinrich [GMI], U. Rohleder [BKA], W. Parson [GMI]

-In the beginnings, a successful screening method to distinguish human from non-human DNA was established by analysis of the cytochrom b (cytb) gene [Parson 2000] and in some cases the determination of the biological species suffices to give the relevant answers.
-Sometimes however, the discrimination of individuals within a species becomes important, therefore the startpoint was set establishing canine DNA profiling since 2001 by introducing molecular technology to aid the canine identification process [Eichmann 2004, Eichmann 2004, Eichmann 2005, Hellmann 2006, Berger 2014].
+In the beginnings, the group concentrated on a successful screening method to distinguish human from non-human DNA analysing the cytochrom b (cytb) gene using Sanger sequencing [Parson 2000] and the individualization of dogs using fragment length analysis of short tandem repeats (STR) [Eichmann 2004, Eichmann 2004, Eichmann 2005, Hellmann 2006, Berger 2014].

 In order to strengthen the importance of animal and plant DNA analyses in the forensic field, recommendations for canine DNA identity testing [Budowle 2005] and for the use of non-human (animal) DNA in forensic genetic investigations [Linacre 2011] were published by the International Society for Forensic Genetics.
-Nowadays, DNA analyses of animals and plants are established and recognized in the forensic field and are used as a valuable aid in solving criminal cases.
-These pages present examples of animal and plant DNA analyses (see molecular markers) that have been established and validated within the CaDNAP group.
+Meanwhile, the group is engaged in the genetic analysis and individualization of a variety of animal species and plantsas well as the identification of unknown biological samples at crime scenes (see molecular markers).
+These pages present examples of animal and plant DNA analyses that have been established and validated within the CaDNAP group.